 Have you ever seen a BB hole in a storefront window and wonder if it can be repaired?
 Despite the cone-shaped plug of glass missing from the large side of the break (usually on the inside of the glass), these types of damage can often be repaired.

-Plate-glass repair is not discussed within the windshield repair industry but does deserves acknowledgement.
+Plate-glass repair is not discussed within the windshield repair industry but does deserve acknowledgment.
 It is one more inexpensive way for you to expand your current business and earn extra income.
 The material cost for a plate-glass repair is approximately $8 and it is not uncommon to charge $100 or more for a single repair.
 Commercial plate-glass windows sometimes cost hundreds, or even thousands of dollars to replace depending on the size and location of the window, so repair is a very attractive, although often overlooked option.

 Repairable SOLID plate-glass damage is generally limited to the “bullseye” type break, which is characterized by a small hole, about 1/8″ in diameter on one side of the glass (commonly caused by a BB or Pellet gun), and a cone-shaped hole about ¾” to 1 ½” in diameter on the opposite side of the glass.
 The smaller hole is on the side of the glass that was hit by the object causing the damage.